timofeysie/heroes2/docs/BROKEN_TESTS.md

 Maybe that's the init method talked about above?
 Not the same thing, but maybe that's where we could try and import the router testing functionality.
 Or we could just move that router out into another component for testing purposes?

+### Ken Dale's Page

+[This page](http://kendaleiv.com/angular-2-component-testing-template-using-testbed/) has a good description of how to override a template during testing.
+Not sure why you would want to, but it shows a good way to set up tests.
+There is a good discussion in the comments about the problem we are having.
+It is either
+A. cannot compile the template, or
+B. 'router-outlet' is not a known element
+Still, the advice there does not solve our problem.